 The two-semester (42.5-credit) SM provides students with basic skills in epidemiologic and quantitative methods in computing, in preparation for research or academic careers.
 The two-semester program is open to applicants with a medical degree or master's-level background in biology.

 Required courses:

 EPI201 Introduction to Epidemiology

 EPI202 Elements of Epidemiologic Research

-EPI203 Study Design in Epidemiologic Research

 EPI204 Analysis of Case-Control and Cohort Studies

 BIO201 Introduction to Statistical Methods

 BIO210 Analysis of Rates & Proportions

 or BIO213 Applied Regression for Clinical Research